Introduction to Mission Control

 Further reading on the Business API coming soon.

-This part covers everything related to a single printed product (often called job).
-Since Mission Control's function is that of a data exchange, it doesn't know about product templates, instead it requires a complete product specification for every single job produced.
-Product specifications cover all information necessary to describe a printed item: product parts including their layout (both boxed and path-based), colours, desired substrates, as well as finishings and their application, raw material requirements and confectioning (packaging during production).
+This part covers everything related to a single printed job.
+Since Mission Control's function is that of a data exchange, it doesn't know about templates, instead it requires a complete job specification for every single job produced.
+Job specifications cover all information necessary to describe a printed item: job parts including their layout (both boxed and path-based), colours, desired substrates, as well as finishings and their application, raw material requirements and confectioning (packaging during production).

-Further reading on the Product Specifications API coming soon.
+Further reading on the Job Specifications API coming soon.

 This part covers how products are made on the shop floor.
-It provides interfaces and data models to store information regarding tasks, their durations and phases, planned and actual costs, executions and schedules, intermediate products (including their layouts) coming out of tasks and connecting tasks together, thus building a process network, as well as artwork references, and material demands.
+It provides interfaces and data models to store information regarding worksteps, their durations and phases, planned and actual costs, executions and schedules, intermediate products (including their layouts) coming out of worksteps and connecting worksteps together, thus building a process network, as well as artwork references, and material demands.
 Further reading on the Shopfloor API coming soon.